 - Complete a program that offers broad-ranging benefits to professionals in all types of business, management and human resource settings.

-Learn more about the Graduate College of Business and Technology
+Learn more about the Graduate Soules College of Business.

 Organizational Development and Leadership Certificate: Advance Your Career

-- Complete an 18-credit-hour program that prepares you to manage in today’s complex and changing business environment.
+- Complete a 12-credit-hour program that prepares you to manage in today’s complex and changing business environment.

-- Study courses that equip you to control corporate human resources and consult with organizations on their change management challenges.
+- Study courses that equip you to lead corporate human resources and consult with organizations on their change management challenges.

-- Master theories of leadership and organizational behavior and human resource development that will serve you well in a management role or as a private consultant.
+- Master theories of leadership, organization behavior, and human resource development that will serve you well in a management role or as a consultant.